evan-trommer/QuEP/README.md

 python index-mp.py input.example input.example-weights
 ```

+If you are plotting using multiple masks (or "dynamic masks") then use the `bandAnalysis.py` file to do post-processing analysis.
+The appropriate plotting macros are included in this file.
+This will eventually be merged into a single file.

+The scripts for putting images into an animation are temporarily disabled in `bandAnalysis.py`.
+For now, it is best to run `movieWriter.py` separately.

 Plotting scripts MUST be edited based on your probe initial conditions, otherwise you might not see anything!

+### Masking Procedures

+There are two main masking options: using longitudinal (xi direction) masks, or vertical (y direction) masks.
+Ability to mask in the transverse (x direction) has not yet been fully implemented, so *always* leave `useMasks_x` as `FALSE` until further notice.

+For both masking directions, there are three types of dynamic masking protocals you can call: curtain masks, moving masks and moving bands.
+The curtain mask script creates a mask with one edge that continuously moves in a specified direction.
+The moving mask has both edges of the mask dynamically update as the code runs to create a masking band whose initial position changes with each iteration of the code.
+The moving band creates two masks, a higher and lower mask, where the higher mask has it's lower edge updated with each iteration, and the lower mask has its upper edge updated.
+It is important that you only use one of these procedures at a time.
+Note also that these procedures only work for a **single** mask - if you wish to use multiple masks (e.g. to simulate a grid pattern) you will need to update `weighting_masks_function_rprism_dynamic.py`.

+The two numerical variables that are important while doing dynamic masking is `mask_step` and `nMasks`. `mask_step` gives the step size for changing the mask. `nMasks` tells the code how many times to loop the plotting scripts, and should be set appropriately to get the number of different masking configurations.
+E.g. if you want to create a curtain mask whose edge starts at y=0.9 and you want to bring it down to y=0.0 in steps of 0.1, set `mask_step = 0.1` and `nMasks = 10`.

+While using the dynamic masking procedures, the only plotting boolean values that should be set to TRUE in `bandAnalysis.py` are `makeFullAnimation` and the appropriate weight plotting boolean.

 ### Repository Structure